colinskow/passport-http-bearer-sl/README.md

 HTTP Bearer authentication strategy for [Passport](http://passportjs.org/).

+This project was forked for [SuperLogin](https://github.com/colinskow/superlogin) to change the query parameter from 'access_token' to 'bearer_token' because access_token is a reserved query parameter with several OAuth providers including Google.
+This enables SuperLogin to link OAuth accounts to an already authenticated user.

 This module lets you authenticate HTTP requests using bearer tokens, as specified by [RFC 6750](http://tools.ietf.org/html/rfc6750), in your Node.js